G

 Begin by surveying employees about any room for improvement in their current benefits packages.
 However, it's important that you determine what benefits you can realistically offer as a company.
 If employees express a desire for a benefit you can't provide, you may do more harm than good by overpromising.

 Onboarding is a particularly excellent time to petition feedback from new hires.
 They may be overwhelmed with training, and don't have time to think unprompted about what they want out of their benefits.
 Don't overlook this step when bringing on new team members.
 Ensure they sit with your HR heads to go over how to use benefits, what works for them now, and what'll become available.
-Then ask if they have any lingering questions concerning their benefits spending accounts, or if they're looking for any benefits not mentioned in the meeting.
+Then ask if they have any lingering questions concerning their customizable spending accounts, or if they're looking for any benefits not mentioned in the meeting.

 Support employee needs with Forma